vvcherniak/tortuga-x402-spec/README.md

 When citing this specification in legal or technical frameworks, please use:

 Cherniak, V. V., Evans, M., Thorne, A. (2025).
 Practical Infrastructure for Automated Media Licensing and Cross-Border Royalty Settlement.
 Technical Report No. 2025-4B.
 International Media & Rights Working Group.
+DOI: 10.5281/zenodo.22870457⁠